-- 1. In the UNE IRB application the PI provides the necessary information, as appropriate on the subject populations, the cultural context, and the language understood by the human subjects. - 2.
-If the IRB does not have appropriate expertise to conduct the review, the investigator may supply the name of an appropriate consultant on the IRB application.

-3. Cultural consultants may review consent documents, provide verification of translation, and provide guidance on the impact of the research on subjects and the impact of the culture on the research to be conducted.
+- 1. In the UNE IRB application, the PI provides the necessary information as appropriate regarding the participant populations, the cultural context, and the language understood by the human subjects. - 2.
+If the IRB does not have appropriate expertise to conduct the review, the investigator may supply the name of an appropriate consultant on the IRB application. - 3.
+Cultural consultants may review consent documents, provide verification of translation, and provide guidance on the impact of the research on participants and the impact of the culture on the research to be conducted.